Graduate Programs Internship and Work Authorization

 F-1 students may participate in a CPT program if it is an integral part of an established curriculum.
-CPT is defined to be alternate work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
+CPT is defined to be alternate work/study, internship or any other type of required internship or practicum that is offered by sponsoring employers through agreements with the school.
 CPT may be full-time or part-time.
 Students doing part-time CPT must still enroll in classes full-time.
 Students doing full-time CPT are required to register for an internship class.
 Students must enroll for at least one semester after completion of CPT.
 Students who are finished with all coursework may not apply for curricular practical training; rather they must apply for OPT.

 Optional Practical Training (OPT) (Post-Graduation Job Training)